20ghrrdll/20ghrrdll/README.md

 - 👋 Hi, I’m @20ghrrdll
 - 👀 I’m interested in frontend development and Human-Computer Interaction
-- 📫 How to reach me @likesarahwithac on the bird app
+- 📫 Say hi -- @likesarahwithac on the bird app

 <!---
 20ghrrdll/20ghrrdll is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.